 While networking culture is promoted more and more those days, as someone who is naturally introverted, it’s hard to break that comfort zone.
+People don’t know how to connect with others and forget what to say under extreme anxiety during networking events.
 I believe in the theory that you fake until you make it, but the cost of getting practices and the training by attending events is pretty high.

 • Large companies are using VR to train their employees